PyDrocsid/documentation/docs/cogs/moderation/invites.md

 ## `update`
-This command allows the applicant and members who have the `invites.manage` permission to update the invite link of a server.
+The `.update` command allows the applicant and users with the `invites.manage` permission to update the invite link to a server on the whitelist.

 ```css
 .[invites|i] [update|u] <invite>